 Create an APT repository on CentOS

-Systems like Ubuntu, Debian or Mint are using apt packages.
-There is also the possibility to share apt packages from CentOS.
+Systems like Ubuntu, Debian or Mint use apt packages.
+You can also share apt packages from CentOS by creating an apt repository stored locally with GPG-signed packages.

 Preparing gpg keys

-Run gpg again and this time go through all the prompts to generate the key.
+Run gpg again and go through all the prompts to generate the key:

-Preferably is to put the public key available in the repository directory.
+Place the public key in the repository directory.

 Installing required packages